Dissecting the explanatory power of ESG features on equity returns by sector, capitalization, and year with

 \subsection{Shapley values}

-Shapley values, first introduced in the context of game theory \citep{shapley1953value}, provide a way in machine learning to characterize how each feature contributes to the formation of the final predictions.
+Shapley values, first introduced in the context of game theory \citep{shapley1953value}, provide a way to characterize how each feature contributes to the formation of the final predictions.
 Shapley values and their uses in the context of machine learning are well described in \cite{molnar2020interpretable}.

-The Shapley value of a feature can be obtained by averaging the difference of prediction between each combinations of features containing and not containing the said feature.
+The Shapley value of a feature can be obtained by averaging the difference in prediction between all the combinations of features containing and not containing the said feature.
 For each sample in our dataset, each feature possesses its own Shapley value representing the contribution of this feature to the prediction for this particular sample.
 Shapley values have very interesting properties, one of them being the efficiency property.
 If we note $\phi_{j, i}$ the Shapley value of feature $j$ for a sample $x_i$ and $\hat{f}(x_i)$ the prediction for the sample $x_i$, Shapley values must add up to the difference between the prediction for the sample $x_i$ and the average of all predictions $E_X(\hat{f}(X))$ and then follow the following formula:

-The dummy property also states that the Shapley value of a feature which does not change the prediction, whatever combinations of features it is added to, should have a Shapley value of 0.
+The dummy property also states that the Shapley value of a feature that does not change the prediction, whatever combinations of features it is added to, should have a Shapley value of 0.

-Shapley values calculation is quite time and memory intensive. \cite{lundberg2017unified} and later \cite{lundberg2018consistent} proposed a fast implementation of an algorithm called TreeSHAP, which allows to approximate Shapley values for trees models like the LightGBM, which we use in the following and refer to as SHAP values.
+Shapley values computation is quite time-and memory-intensive. \cite{lundberg2017unified} and later \cite{lundberg2018consistent} proposed a fast implementation of an algorithm called TreeSHAP, which allows to approximate Shapley values for trees models such as the LightGBM, which we use in the following and refer to as SHAP values.

-Let us just note that, as we are using a LightGBM model in classification, the prediction is not directly the probability of belonging to the class 1, but rather the logit associated with this probability.
-Probability is an increasing function of the logit and thus SHAP values obtained for the logit can easily be transformed for the probability.
-Indeed, for a sample $x_i$, the predicted probability of belonging to class 1 $p_i$ is linked to the logit $logit_i$ according to :
+Let us just note that, as we are using a LightGBM model in classification, the prediction is not directly the probability of belonging to class 1, but rather the logit associated with this probability.
+Probability is an increasing function of the logit, and thus, SHAP values obtained for the logit can easily be transformed for the probability.
+Indeed, for a sample $x_i$, the predicted probability of belonging to class 1 $p_i$ is linked to the logit $\textrm{logit}_i$ according to: